andr1976/HydDown/docs/MANUAL.md

 These choices make the problem a lot more simple to solve.
 First of all, the the pure substance Helmholtz energy based equation of state (HEOS) in coolprop offers a lot of convenience in terms of the property pairs/state variables that can be set independently.
 Using only a single gas phase species also means that component balances is redundant and 2 or 3-phase flash calculations are not required.
 That being said, the principle used for a single component is more or less the same, even for multicomponent mixtures with potentially more than one phase.

 ## Getting the software
 The source code can be obtained from GitHub either via `git` or via the latest tar-ball release.
-No packaged releases have currently been planned for **pip**, **canda** or similar, since the code is still in alpha stage.
+No packaged releases have currently been planned for **pip**, **conda** or similar, since the code is still in alpha stage.
 This might change in the future.
 The main branch is located here:

 [`https://github.com/andr1976/HydDown`](https://github.com/andr1976/HydDown)